majordomusio/ansible-aws-cluster/README.md

 ./install-openshift.sh
 ```

-The creation of large cluster (infrastructure and OpenShift) will take aproximately 45 minutes.
+The creation of a large cluster (Infrastructure and OpenShift) will take aproximately 45 minutes.

+## DANGERZONE

-### Stop the Cluster and de-provision the infrastructure
+#### Stop the Cluster and de-provision the infrastructure

 **WARNING:** Running the teardown plays will DESTROY ALL DATA in the cluster!